 Gen V Capture Mechanics

 The fifth generation brings several interesting new things to the table when it comes to capturing Pokémon.
-If you're wondering how things worked in the first, second, third and fourth or sixth and seventh generations, go there instead.
+If you're wondering how things worked in the first, second, third and fourth, sixth and seventh or eighth generations, go there instead.
 If you just want the catch rate calculator to find out how likely you are to catch some Pokémon, that's here.

 A Note on Mathematical Functions